mephir/alpine-nginx-php/README.md

 # alpine-nginx-php
-Container based on Alpine with nginx and php-fpm and all required libs to use with Symfony 5
+Container based on Alpine with nginx and php-fpm and all required libs to use Symfony 5

 ## Extending image

 ### Installing composer
 ```
-FROM mephir/alpine-nginx-php:latest
+FROM mephir/alpine-nginx-php:7.3

 # Install composer
 RUN curl -sS -f https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer